-This month we celebrate our ten-year anniversary – it’s hard to believe a decade has passed by!
+This month we celebrate the ten-year anniversary of el Aleph – it’s hard to believe a decade has passed by!
 Among our team there have been marriages, babies, and new faces and farewells along the way, but what we remember most are the amazing expeditions and adventures we have shared together with our wonderful guests from around the world.

 Indonesia is a magnificent archipelago to explore and we are all extremely thankful to Eric Kraus, the builder and driving force behind el Aleph.
 The conception of such an incredible vessel to travel these phenomenal waters was always Eric’s vision – and it has been more than realized.
 Here Eric shares his personal insight into his last ten years with el Aleph.

 So, a warm-hearted thank you to Eric and especially to all of our guests who we have had the pleasure of sharing memories with – we look forward to exploring for many more years to come.

 We built el Aleph as an owner’s yacht beginning in 2006 with our maiden voyage in late 2008 – and our first highly successful luxury charter in September 2009.

 Since then, I’ve been aboard with family 2-3 months each year, and between times, we’ve had more than 60 successful charters.
 We are proud to say that el Aleph has operated under the same ownership, the same management, and (largely) the same crew since our first baby steps in building in South Sulawesi!

 13 years ago we had come to Bali to realize the dream: building a fine traditional ironwood and teak yacht to cruise the Indonesian archipelago.
 I had long worked and travelled in Asia, and had been diving pretty much the world over, but had always heard the mythical names of Raja Ampat and Komodo – the ultimate ocean paradises.
 Especially at the time – transportation was challenging in East Indonesia – interminable ferry rides under rough conditions and a total lack of infrastructure in West Papua.
 There was world-class diving, amazing bird-watching, fascinating cultural forays – surely the adventure of a lifetime – but how to do it?